-The Grace Episcopal Church was constructed with beautiful masonry in 1880 and it’s architecture is truly stunning.
+The Grace Episcopal Church was constructed with beautiful masonry in 1880 and its architecture is stunning.
 In 1987, according to the church’s website, they had a fire that destroyed the interior of the church, but the bones of the church still stood.
-Over the course of four years, the church was rebuilt.
-How wonderful to be able to preserve this historic beauty, even more special since it survived a major fire.
+Over four years, they rebuilt the church.
+How wonderful to preserve this historic beauty, even more, special since it survived a major fire.

 About the New Steeple

 The new steeple for Grace Episcopal church is constructed out of Dense Select Structural Douglas fir and is roughly 35′ tall!
 To give you an idea on how tall this structure is, it’s a few feet taller than a typical two story house.
 Now, that’s tall!